JenneBaeten/PocketEvil/README.md

 Run the EspressoTest (run configuration) on a live device or an emulator.
 A deployment dialog will be presented to you, where you can choose one of your devices

+Instrumented test:
-Voor de EspressoTest (run configuration) uit op een live device of een emulator.
+Voer de EspressoTest (run configuration) uit op een live device of een emulator.
 Je krijgt de mogelijkheid om te kiezen op welk device je deze testen wilt runnen.

 ## Using the application